liferay/liferay-docs/developer/reference/articles/front-end/03-liferay-npm-bundler/05-the-structure-of-osgi-bundles-npm.markdown

 and is defined by a standard npm `package.json` file.

 The inline package is optional, but only one inline package is allowed per OSGi bundle.
-The inline package usually provides the JavaScript code for a portlet, when the OSGi bundle contains one.
+The inline package usually provides the JavaScript code for a widget, when the OSGi bundle contains one.
 Note that the architecture does not differentiate between inline and npm packages once they are published.
 The inline package is only used for organizational purposes.